jrawbits/VisionEval-Wiki-JR/Getting-Started.md

 devtools::install_github("gregorbj/VisionEval/sources/modules/VEEnergyAndEmissions")
 ```

+## Running VE Models
+There are multiple ways to run VisionEval models.

-## Running VERPAT or VERSPM from within R
+### Running VERPAT or VERSPM from within R
   1. Git clone (i.e. copy) this repository to your computer.
   2. Start R and run the following commands: